On the Robustness of Democratic Electoral Processes to Computational Propaganda: Results

 \subsection{Multipartite System}

 We now turn our attention to elections with more than two parties.
 In this new case, robustness is quantitatively measured by the minimal effort to make the first runner-up win the election.
 The Methods Section describes how we extend our bipartite system -- which belongs to the class of one-dimensional continuous opinion dynamics models~\cite{French1956,Har59,DeGroot1974,Friedkin1990} -- to models of interacting agents with opinion vectors of dimension larger than two.
 Each component of an opinion vector measures that agent's affinity with the corresponding party.
 Political parties differ from the more conceptual issues considered so far in the literature on multidimensional opinion dynamics ~\cite{Deffuant2000,Lorenz2008,Nedic2012,Friedkin2018,Stamoulas2018,Baumann2020a} in that they are ordered from left to right.
 Accordingly, we need to define an opinion distance metrics that takes this ordering into account.
 In particular, the distance between the extreme left- and right-wing parties corresponds to maximally different political opinions and must therefore be larger than the distance between any other pair of parties.
 Enforcing that condition however reduces the opinion volume of left- and right-wing parties, compared to centrist parties.
 If uncompensated, this reduction of volume would increase in its turn the density of voters, making extremist parties more attractive under the dynamics of our model.
 To remove that artifactual effect, we reduce the volume occupied by all parties.
 The procedure to do so is constructed and discussed in detail in the Supplementary Information.
-It guarantees that there is no mathematically-introduced bias in our model.
+It guarantees that there is no artifactual bias in our model.

 In this paragraph we focus on 6-party systems.
-Similar conclusions also apply to systems with 3 to 7 parties (see Supplementary Information, Figs.~S8 and S9), and we therefore assume that general features and trends of robustness do not depend on the number of parties.
+Similar results are obtained for systems with 3 to 7 parties (see Supplementary Information, Figs.~S8 and S9), indicating that general features and trends of robustness do not depend on the number of parties.

 We first consider an election in a single electoral district.
 Fig.~\ref{fig:6parties-1} shows the effort needed to change the election outcome in a single electoral unit with six parties (black solide line) as a function of the interaction distance $\epsilon$.
 One sees that, unlike the two-party case, the effort is here nonmonotonous in $\epsilon$.
 This is however an artifact of having extremist parties connected to few neighboring parties when $\epsilon$ is small, as we next proceed to argue.